angrymrtom/angrymrtom.github.io/_posts/2019-04-26-taplist-pi-zero.md

 1. SSH is disabled by default, so to enable it, you need to create an empty file called `ssh`:
     * `touch /Volumes/boot/ssh`
 2. Next, you need to append `dtoverlay=dwc2` to the end of `/Volumes/boot/config.txt`.
 You can do this either with `textEdit` or with a terminal editor.
-3. This next step is a little tricky, first open `/Volumes/boot/cmdline.txt`, and located the text `rootwait`, immidately after that, add a space, and then this text: `modules-load=dwc2,g_ether`.
+3. This next step is a little tricky, first open `/Volumes/boot/cmdline.txt`, and located the text `rootwait`, immediately after that, add a space, and then this text: `modules-load=dwc2,g_ether`.
 So it should look like this:
     * `rootwait modules-load=dwc2,g_ether`
 4. Now go ahead and eject the SD card and then load it into the Raspberry Pi Zero and plug in the power.
 It will take about 60 seconds to boot up, then connect it to your computer.
 5. Next, go to `System Preferences > Network` and you will see a new device called `RNDIS/Ethernet Gadget`.  ![Network]({{ site.baseurl }}/images/2019-04-26-taplist-pi-zero/network.png)  This is the Raspberry Pi Zero, you can share your internet connection to it, which will then all you to SSH to the device.